paulrobertlloyd/paulrobertlloyd-v3/src/_talks/2017-06-30-patterns_day.markdown

   notes: |
     You may argue this is a simplistic outlook, and you'd be right!
 Nothing is black and white but shades of grey.
 But that's kind of my point.

     Clearly, the pendulum is swinging from a spec-driven waterfall process in which developers are asked to chop up pristine Photoshop comps thrown over a wall by interaction-illiterate designers, towards a more collaborative, systematic and rationalised approach.
-And that's great -- it really is!
+And that's great, it really is!

     My fear is this pendulum may start to swing too far in the opposite direction, if it hasn't already.